mrismanaziz/Reforestation/README.md

-## What do you call an old snowman?
-Water.
+## Why do cows wear bells?
+Because their horns don't work.